By Robin Pridham

 The world of silver is a lot of fun and can be quite profitable if you are the lucky owner of a well-made piece.
 The interesting thing is that almost everyone has one piece or another lurking in the back of the buffet or sideboard or it may have been sitting right in front of you all these years.
 It is very important to entrust a reputable auction house to examine your items if you are considering liquidating or downsizing your assets.
 If you are on the purchasing end of a wonderful new piece of silver, buy the best you can based on the criteria I described above.
 Silver is a beautiful natural material and with the right piece can go along way to enriching your life in more ways than one!

-Robin Pridham, owner of Pridham’s Auction House with offices in Montreal, Ottawa and Vankleek Hill, Ontario, is a graduate of Reppert’s Auction Business School (Indiana, USA), and a member of the National Auctioneers Association and the Auctioneers Association of Ontario.
-He has over 30 years experience buying and selling antiques and art.
+Robin Pridham, owner of Pridham’s Auction House in Vankleek Hill, Ontario, is a graduate of Reppert’s Auction Business School (Indiana, USA), and a member of the National Auctioneers Association, the Auctioneers Association of Ontario and has 30 years experience buying and selling antiques and art.
 He is also a guest expert on the television show “Baggage Battles.”